Etiene/BE_crypto_USB/README.md

 BE pour la discipline d'éxecution et concurrence à ENSTA Bretagne.

 ##Description
-Script to verify USB drive connecting to Armadeus board and warning user after unmounting if they can remove the thumb drive
+Script to verify USB drive connecting to Armadeus board, mounting and warning the user after unmounting if they can remove the thumb drive through blinking leds

 ##Install instructions